Paracetamol

 Causes, development and progression

-Paracetamol has pain-relieving (analgesic) and fever-reducing (antipyretic) effects, but it is not anti-inflammatory.
+Paracetamol has analgesic (pain-relieving) and antipyretic (fever-reducing) effects, but it is not anti-inflammatory.

-The exact mechanism of action for its analgesic and antipyretic effects is not clearly understood.
-The proven inhibition of prostaglandin synthesis in the brain is considered responsible for its effects.
+The mechanism of action for the analgesic and antipyretic effects has not been clearly elucidated.
+The demonstrated inhibition of prostaglandin formation in the brain is considered responsible for the effect.

-The inhibitory effect of fever-inducing substances on the thermoregulatory center in the brain also contributes to the observed effect of the substance.
+The inhibitory effect of fever-inducing substances on the temperature regulation center in the brain also contributes to the observed effect of the substance.

-In most cases, paracetamol poisoning in pets occurs due to well-intentioned but incorrect medication administration by pet owners.
-Owners often administer paracetamol to their animals, believing they can relieve pain or fever, without being aware of the species-specific toxicity.
-Self-medication based on information from the internet or advice from acquaintances is particularly problematic.
+Paracetamol poisoning in pets most often occurs due to well-intentioned but incorrect medication administration by pet owners.
+Owners often administer paracetamol to their animals in the belief that they can relieve Pain or Fever, without being aware of the species-specific toxicity.
+Self-medication based on information from the Internet or advice from acquaintances is particularly problematic.

 Another common route of poisoning is the accidental ingestion of paracetamol-containing medications by the animals themselves.
-Unsecured tablets or liquids can be ingested by curious animals.
-Combination preparations, where paracetamol is combined with other active ingredients, are particularly dangerous, as these can have additional toxic effects.
+Insecurely stored tablets or liquids can be ingested by curious animals.
+Combination preparations in which paracetamol is combined with other active ingredients are particularly dangerous, as these can have additional toxic effects.

 The minimum toxic dose in cats is approximately 10 mg/kg body weight.
-This means that even half a 500 mg tablet can be life-threatening for an average cat.
-In dogs, the toxic threshold is around 50-100 mg/kg body weight, although individual differences also exist here.
+This means that even half of a 500 mg tablet can be life-threatening for an average cat.
+In dogs, the toxic threshold is approximately 50-100 mg/kg body weight, although individual differences exist here as well.
 Young animals, older animals, and animals with pre-existing liver or kidney diseases are particularly sensitive to paracetamol.

-Cumulative effects from repeated administration of smaller doses should also be considered.
-Regular administration of supposedly “safe” doses can also lead to poisoning symptoms due to accumulation in the body.
+Cumulative effects with repeated administration of smaller doses should also be considered.
+Regular administration of supposedly “safe” doses can also lead to signs of intoxication due to accumulation in the body.

 Mechanism of action

-Overdoses and intoxications overwhelm the liver’s detoxification function and can cause the death (necrosis) of liver cells due to the accumulation of toxic intermediate products from paracetamol breakdown.
+Overdoses and Intoxication overwhelm the detoxification function of the liver and can cause the Death (necrosis) of liver cells due to the accumulation of toxic intermediate products from the breakdown of paracetamol.

-The latency period (time between toxin ingestion and the appearance of the first signs of intoxication) is only a few hours.
+The latency period (time between the ingestion of a toxin and the appearance of the first signs of Intoxication) is only a few hours.

-For cats, paracetamol is toxic even at low doses.
-Here, too, the aforementioned genetic defect in cats, which makes the usual breakdown difficult or impossible, is a primary concern, leading rapidly to the accumulation of liver-damaging substances.
+Paracetamol has a toxic effect even in small doses for cats.
+Here, too, the aforementioned genetic defect in cats is a primary concern, as it makes the usual breakdown difficult or impossible and therefore quickly leads to the accumulation of liver-damaging substances.

-The same applies to young animals whose enzyme systems for paracetamol breakdown are still insufficient.
+The same applies to young animals, whose enzyme equipment for breaking down paracetamol is still inadequate.

-Furthermore, paracetamol poisoning leads to the conversion of red blood pigment into a form unsuitable for oxygen transport (methemoglobin).
+Furthermore, paracetamol poisoning leads to a conversion of the red blood pigment into a form unsuitable for oxygen transport (methemoglobin).

 Supplements

-Paracetamol is a highly toxic substance for dogs and especially for cats.
-The toxic effect is not caused by paracetamol itself, but by its metabolites, which cannot be sufficiently detoxified in both animal species, particularly in cats.
-The damage primarily affects liver cells and erythrocytes.
+Paracetamol is a highly toxic substance for dogs and especially cats.
+The toxic effect is not caused by paracetamol itself, but by its metabolites, which cannot be sufficiently detoxified in either species, but especially in cats.
+The damage primarily affects liver cells and the erythrocytes.

 1. Pharmacokinetics of Paracetamol